London Underground: Two 24-hour Tube strikes to go ahead, union says

 Mr Lynch said the union remained available at talks to resolve the dispute.

-When news of the potential strikes was announced earlier in February, TfL warned industrial action was likely to cause major disruption across the transport network.
+Andy Lord, TfL's chief operating officer, warned of potential disruption to passengers.

-Speaking at the time, London Underground director Andy Lord "no proposals have been tabled on pensions or terms and conditions, and nobody has or will lose their jobs as a result of the proposals we have set out".
+He said: "TfL haven't proposed any changes to pensions or terms and conditions, and nobody has or will lose their jobs because of the proposals we have set out.

-"The devastating impact of the pandemic on TfL finances has made a programme of change urgently necessary and we need the RMT to work with us, rather than disrupting London's recovery."
+"I hope the RMT will get around the table with us, continue talks and call off this disruptive action, which will cause huge frustration for our customers and further financial damage to TfL and London's economy when we should be working together to rebuild following the pandemic."

+Almost 60% of Tube services operated during the last day-time strike which took place across six lines in November.

 Meanwhile, the ongoing Night Tube strikes continue on the Central and Victoria lines every Friday and Saturday night until 19 June as part of a separate dispute.